alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/dynamically-returning-directly.md

 const toolNode = new ToolNode<{ messages: BaseMessage[] }>(tools);
 ```

-## Set up the model
+## Set up the modelCOnfig

-Now we need to load the chat model we want to use.\
+Now we need to load the chat modelCOnfig we want to use.\
 Importantly, this should satisfy two criteria:

 1. It should work with messages.
 We will represent all agent state in the form